 Before being hired at Las Positas, Giacomazzi was the head coach at Cosumnes River College in Sacramento for 11 years.
 During his tenure at Cosumnes, Giacomazzi's teams won two Big 8 Conference titles, reached the postseason six times, and made five appearances in the CCCAA Sweet Sixteen.
 After his first full recruiting year, Giacomazzi averaged 20 wins per season over 10 years.
 In his final year at CRC (2014-15), he led the team to a 23-8 overall record with a 12-2 conference mark en route to winning the Big 8 championship, widely considered one of the most competitive conferences in California.
 He was named the Big 8 Coach of the Year twice (2009-10, 2014-15).
 His 209 career victories at the school put him near the top of the record book at CRC for head coaching wins.

 Giacomazzi has a long track record of graduating players and helping them earn scholarships at the next level.
-He has coached six first-team All-State players and 20 all-conference players at Las Positas and Cosumnes River.
-Including his seven years as an assistant coach at San Jose City College (four of which he also served as the team's athletic advisor), 61 of Giacomazzi's players have transferred to four-year colleges with scholarships (18 Division I, 43 Division II/NAIA).
+He has coached seven first-team All-State players and 23 First Team All-Conference players at Las Positas and Cosumnes River.
+Including his seven years as an assistant coach at San Jose City College (four of which he also served as the team's athletic advisor), 69 of Giacomazzi's players have transferred to four-year colleges with scholarships (19 Division I, 50 Division II/NAIA).
 Six of his players have gone on to play professionally.
 In the classroom, over 90% of Coach Giacomazzi’s players who exhausted their eligibility at Cosumnes River and Las Positas graduated/transferred and moved on to four-year institutions on scholarship, while four of his players were named Academic All-Americans.